 Seasonal considerations that may affect watering cycles

 Unlike most houseplants, Peace Lily watering requirements tend to change more due to indoor moisture levels than the plant’s actual requirements.
-It tends to need more frequent watering in the dry air of winter and less during the humid days of summer (the best time to fertilize your Peace Lilies as well).
+It tends to need more frequent watering in the dry air of winter and less during the humid days of summer (the best time to propagate and fertilize your Peace Lilies as well).

 These plants don’t truly go dormant when grown indoors, so they generally need a similar watering pattern all year round.

 Since the Peace Lily prefers to stay somewhat damp, they need good drainage.
 Choose a potting vessel with plenty of holes on the bottom, not just the sides.

 Check there are no edges or dips to catch water in the bottom and promote root rot.
 Use a potting mix rich in organic materials and drainage-encouraging perlite or gravel.

 What type of water is best for Peace Lily plants?